Our staff will respond to your query promptly and provide detailed information to your questions.

 - Full board with 3 x half board dinners, special Finnish Christmas Eve &

 - All activities listed in the itinerary: Fairy Tale Christmas tour in Christmas village, Santa's visit, short husky dog sleigh drive.
 Other activities listed are tasters.
 Longer versions of these tasters can be added as optional activities.

-- Babysitters for three days.
+- Babysitters for two days if required.

 - Note: there is a special Christmas transfer bus on the 22nd Dec for the 17.00 flight.
 Enjoy the Christmassy transfer together with an elf, have a cup of traditional Finnish glogg and gingerbreads on the bus!

 - Children's activities at the hotel such as kick-sledges, toboggans, DVD movies, Playstation and Nintendo WII games, Children's playroom, wireless internet, boardgames and library are also included.
 We suggest also bringing along your own favourite Christmas DVDs to watch as well.
 Drying closet for outdoor clothes available in the lobby.